 HSBC uses firewalls to block potentially destructive information from entering our computer systems and to prevent unauthorised access.
 Firewall software can be installed on business and home computers as a barrier against hackers and viruses.

-To protect your computer and your account information when using Personal Internet Banking, HSBC France, Dublin Branch uses Digital Certificates to allow you to ensure you are communicating with HSBC.
-When you log on to –HSBC France, Dublin Branch, your browser challenges the HSBC website to prove its identity using digital certificates.
+To protect your computer and your account information when using Personal Internet Banking, HSBC Continental Europe, Ireland uses Digital Certificates to allow you to ensure you are communicating with HSBC.
+When you log on to – HSBC Continental Europe, Ireland, your browser challenges the HSBC website to prove its identity using digital certificates.
 Your browser can verify the certificate and will alert you if the website is not HSBC.
 When logging on to HSBC, you should always ensure that this identity check has occurred.
 For instance in Microsoft Internet Explorer, ensuring that the yellow lock is present on the lower left hand corner of the browser and double-clicking it allows you to view the digital certificate of the website your browser has verified.

-HSBC France, Dublin Branch is committed to safeguarding your sensitive financial information.
+HSBC Continental Europe, Ireland is committed to safeguarding your sensitive financial information.
 We have introduced a Security Device, needed to access Business Internet Banking.
 Each Security Device generates a series of single-use Security Codes unique to the user's account.
 By using these Security Codes together with your Username and Password, your online security is increased.

 HSBC uses Server Gated Cryptography or SGC, which allows a browser using 40-bit SSL encryption to function as 128-bit encryption for the duration of the online banking session.
 This helps keep your online banking transaction information as secure as possible without having to download an updated browser.